 QUASAR Federal Systems' Phase II SBIR proposal selected by Army for negotiation

-QFS's Phase II SBIR proposal "Electric-Field Gunshot Detection System" has been selected by the Army
+QFS's Phase II SBIR proposal "Electric-Field Gunshot Detection System" has been awarded a contract by the Army

 for negotiation of contract award.
 The goal of this project is to develop and demonstrate a

 gunshot detection system based on QFS's electric field sensors that can be mounted on vehicles